kaiAsmOne/Netscaler/README.md

 Netscaler GUI used to be Java Clientside:

 Even though they were smart enough to implement everything as a REST API from the early days (NITRO API),
-THe WAF Signature management REST API = Nitro API = Terraform citrixadc_appfwsignatures The API /nitro/v1/config/appfwsignatures seems to only support management of an entire signature database.
+The WAF Signature management REST API = Nitro API = Terraform citrixadc_appfwsignatures The API /nitro/v1/config/appfwsignatures seems to only support management of an entire signature database.
 Hence, we are not able to manage or operate WAF Signatures properly in a DevOps Environment.